mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 # Proposal USE THIS

-To create a guide to the Manchester fashion scene for 16-30 year olds.
+To create a guide to the Manchester fashion scene for students attending Manchester Met Uni.
+It offers them a one stop shop of what is considered on trend.
+It will ease the nerves of any new students who are not from the area but are wishing to make a great first impression.

 The website will cater to a niche market and show them the latest street wear trends in Manchester.